Aish47/MTech_Project/Speed_Bump_Detection/Exp2_Training _Merged_Dataset/README.md

 * Data Augmentation performed and trained on this dataset - performance improved.
 * Model 5 is able to detect marked speed bumps but still there is problem in detecting some unmarked speed bumps.
 * The number of false detection or misclassification is comparatively less compared to Exp 1 models.
+* Crosswalk is being misclassified as speed bump.
+* Light and weather condition leading to false detections.

 ## Future Work